LaunchCodeEducation/intro-to-professional-web-dev/src/appendices/terminal-basics/terminal-basics-tutorial.rst

 *ctrl + c* can be used to exit a running program.

-Some programs take different commands to exit. *ctrl + c* is sometimes the command to quit a running program and othertimes used to prompt the running program for an different exit command.
+Some programs take different commands to exit. *ctrl + c* is sometimes the command to quit a running program and other times used to prompt the running program for an different exit command.

 .. _terminal-q: